-5. How to perceive $? \rightarrow$ Detection and Tracking Tasks
+(e) How to perceive $? \rightarrow$ Detection and Tracking Tasks

-Using the MBT technique of ViSP, the tracker is manually initialized and the pose of the desired item is determined.
-Hence it allows us to track in real-time the pose of the object to manipulate.
-An automatic re-initialization of the tracker is implemented: it uses the last poses of the tracked object to be reinitialized in case of a failure due to an occlusion or the fast motions of the robot's camera (especially when walking).
-The automatic transition between the tracking of different objects is also implemented using the knowledge of the rough relative position between environment's objects.
+Using the MBT technique of ViSP presented in 2.2, the tracker is manually initialized and the pose of the desired item is determined.
+Therefore it allows us to track in real-time the pose of the object to manipulate.

+Furthermore, to increase its robustness, a module for automatic re-initialization of the tracker is implemented, it uses the last poses of the tracked object to estimate the actual pose.
+This module is used in case of a failure due to an occlusion or the fast motions of the robot's camera (especially when walking).
+Moreover, the automatic transition between the tracking of different objects is also implemented using the knowledge of the rough relative position between environment's objects.

-6. How to keep the concerned points in the robot's field of view ? \rightarrow Visibility Task
+(f) How to keep the concerned points in the robot's field of view ? \rightarrow Visibility Task

-This task consists of controlling the robot's head position/ orientation to focus a (fixed/mobile) point of the environment (item's center, gripper, virtual point...) in the center of the camera's image.
-This task can be used in hand-eye coordination for dynamic grasping of objects by focusing on the gripper-item midpoint, to keep the robot's hand and object in the robot's field of view.
+This task consists of controlling the position/orientation of the robot's head to focus a (fixed/mobile) point of the environment (item's center, gripper, virtual point...) in the center of the camera's image.

+This task can be used, for example, in hand-eye coordination for dynamic grasping of objects by focusing on the gripper-item midpoint, to keep the robot's hand and object in the robot's field of view.
 The used DOF in this task depends on the geometry of the robot's head and the desired complexity of the task.
-The head's Yaw/Pitch can be controlled to focus on the object's center, and a more complex task can also control the distance between the robot's head and the object.
+The head's Yaw/Pitch can be simply controlled to focus on the object's center, or a more complex task can also control the distance between the robot's head and the object.

-7. How to perform the manipulation ? \rightarrow Grasping Task
+(g) How to perform the manipulation $? \rightarrow$ Grasping Task

 This task uses the hand's control point and allows the robot to move it to a desired static/mobile pose.
 This task can be used to perform pre-grasping, grasping, and displacing objects tasks.
-In case of pre-grasping task, the goal position $({}^g\mathbf{M}{pg})$ is determined using the grasping strategies.
-These strategies depend on the geometry of the object to manipulate and the geometry of the robot's gripper.
-The grasping strategy controls the relative position and/or the angle between the gripper and the item to grasp.
-For a grasping task, the same technique is considered: the robot's arm moves to a desired pose by minimizing the relative distance/orientation between the object and the robot's hand $({}^g\mathbf{M}o)$ in the Gripper's Frame [20].
+In case of pre-grasping task, the goal position $({}^{g}\mathbf{M}{pg})$ is determined using one of the grasping strategies [20].
+They depend usually on the geometry of the object to manipulate and on the shape of the robot's gripper.
+Thus, the grasping strategy controls the relative position and/or the angle between the gripper and the item to grasp.

+Likewise, for a grasping task the same technique is considered: the robot's arm moves to a desired pose by minimizing the relative distance/angle between the object and the robot's hand $({}^{g}\mathbf{M}{o})$ in the Gripper's Frame.